A representation of Psyche, taken from the BPS logo

 Matters related to bullying and harassment are addressed by the society's Dignity at Work Policy.

-If Workers are in doubt about the procedure to follow Workers may wish to contact the Head of Legal and Governance, the Human Resources department or the Advisory, Conciliation and Arbitration Service (ACAS) for guidance.
+If individuals are in doubt about the procedure to follow, they may wish to contact the Head of Legal and Governance, the Human Resources department or the Advisory, Conciliation and Arbitration Service (ACAS) for guidance.

 4. Policy guidance and procedures